TrishankJetti/ZooApp/README.md

 Please be respectful posting comments and create appropriate accounts and visitors.
 When booking tickets or posting comments you amy need to create a visitor first inorder to do those actions, as all those actions will be under a specific visitor that you have created NOT your account that you have signed up for.
 That is crucial for creating visitors, however.

+You may also access this website using the website : https://zooapp.bsite.net where I have hosted this website!

 Thank you, us at Jetti's Zoo hope you enjoy your stay!